wahyunorromadon/wahyunorromadon/README.md

 - 👋 Hi, I’m @wahyunorromadon
 - 👀 I’m interested in mathematics and programming
-- 🌱 I’m currently learning on mathematics yeacher department in Surabaya City
+- 🌱 I’m currently learning on mathematics teacher department in Surabaya City
 - 💞️ I’m looking to collaborate on Zenius Learning Path
 - 📫 How to reach me, you can follow me on my instagram : wahyunorromadon